Barbog/deja-website/pages/survival-guide.en.relationship-survival-guide.md

 - What should we do if we have an argument?
 - Do we expect to spend a large amount of time with each other every day, or will we be more independent of each other?
 - Do you expect me to sleep in the same tent as you each night?
-- How do you feel about me interacting with someone who is naked?
-How would you feel if I wanted to get naked?
+ - How do you feel about me interacting with someone who is naked?How would you feel if I wanted to get naked?

 Make sure to schedule dates together and keep them.